techiescamp/devops-projects/README.md

 - KCSA + CKS Exam Bundle ($229 Savings) [kube.promo/kcsa-cks](https://kube.promo/kcsa-cks)
 - KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

-> [!NOTE]
->⌛ Act fast—this limited-time offer won’t be around much longer!
-> You have one year of validity to appear for the certification exam after registration

-> If you Looking for an organized way to learn Kubernetes and prepare for the CKA exam?
-Check out our [Complete CKA Certification Course](https://techiescamp.com/p/cka-complete-prep-course-practice-tests).
-It includes illustrations, hands-on exercises, real-world examples, and dedicated Discord support.
-Use code **DCUBE25** to get 25% OFF! .

 ## Real-World DevOps Projects

 1. [Jenkins HA Setup On AWS](https://github.com/techiescamp/devops-projects/tree/main/01-jenkins-setup)